dappnode/DAppNodeDocs/docs/user/guides/access/terminal.md

 Default credentials for SSH access are:

-U: `dappnode`
+user: `dappnode` / password: `dappnode.s0`

-P: `dappnode.s0`
+## Physically by plugging a monitor and keyboard

-## Phisically by plugging a monitor and keyboard (Advanced)
+The following credentials are available for accessing the DAppNode physically:

-Your Dappnode will ask you for the password to log in.
-The default password is:
+user: `dappnode` / password: `dappnode.s0`

-P: `dappnode.s0`
+user: `root` / password: `dappnode.s0`